GuduleLapointe/w4os/README.md

 ### Roadmap

 * short term (for 1.0 release)
+  * check and use website password when creating an avatar
+  * option to use WordPress name as avatar name (in this case, lock WordPress name changes once an avatar is set)
   * Create avatar from standard wp-admin/profile.php page
-  * Verify and use website password when creating avatar

   * Check if avatar password is properly updated after a password reset request
   * Auth with avatar credential (as fallback to wp auth)
-    * Create new web user if auth by avatar
+    * Create new WordPress user if auth by avatar

+  * integrate web asset server

 * middle term
   * User profile